JohnMarzulli/iReboot/README.md

 associate parts.
 I have picked a version of the Pi Zero that has Wireless, which is good if you want to pull the code down directly onto the Pi

-Any version of the Raspberry Pi should work for this project as long as it has GPIO pins, and an I2C bus.

-The LiPo battery is absolutely required and used directly by the GSM board.

 A MicroUSB to USB adapter is required for the modem to connect into the Pi Zero's ****only**** USB port.